vijaymathew/nex/README.md

 The JVM compiler shades the current compiler classpath into the output jar.
 To include extra Java/Maven dependencies, launch the compiler with those deps on the classpath first.
-See [docs/md/CLI.md](/home/vijay/Projects/nex/docs/md/CLI.md) for exact CLI examples.
+Run `nex help` for the full list of CLI commands and examples.

 ### Running Tests